 The Wii, and to a smaller extent the DS, is Nintendo's third option.
 Following the relative failure of the GameCube* The Gamecube was profitable, but far, far below expectations, Nintendo was faced with either continuing the graphics arms race with Sony and Microsoft and continuing to struggle against its "kiddy" image, or reorganizing as a third-party developer and continuing to struggle against its "kiddy" image.
-Nintendo decided to ignore all that, embrace its family friendly nature, and try to redefine the video game market that had been "stable" for decades.
+Nintendo decided to ignore all that, embrace its family friendly nature, and try to redefine a video game market that had been "stable" for decades.
 And it worked because it became the definitive party game: when Sony and Microsoft started concentrating on online play in earnest, the Wii focused instead on excellent in-person multiplayer gaming, and won over parents, kids, the elderly...target groups that Sony and Microsoft did not consider.

-Considering the respective sales figures, the Wii is now essentially the FIRST option.
-Add in the PC, and the Xbox and PlayStation are both 3rd options.
+Considering the respective sales figures, the Wii essentially was the 'first option for its console generation.
+Add in PC game sales, and the Xbox and PlayStation were both the 3rd options.

 While flying a 737 towards New Orleans, you lose both engines over the Louisiana swamps.
 Choices are: try ditching onto a canal or land somewhere on the muddy banks, hoping the 737 would withstand the impact and sudden stop in the soft ground.
 Or - take a third option and land on top of a levee, half the width of a standard runway and way shorter, but at least even.Bonus points: the captain had only one eye, which leads people whose knowledge has not progressed beyond what they were told at school to erroneously assume that he couldn't properly estimate the distance in the pouring rain; in fact binocular vision, as well as being only one of many mechanisms for extracting depth information from the visual field, is only effective at short range (a few metres) and is entirely irrelevant in terms of the distances involved in landing a plane.